-Assuming Tier 3 equipment is used at the Hurricane Cliffs forebay construction site, NO_2 levels are projected to disperse to concentrations below NAAQS levels ($100 \,\mu\text{g/m}^3$) at a distance of approximately 1,070 meters (3,500 feet).
-Most of the NO_2 material would be dispersed before it leaves the construction area because the site covers a large area.
-Smaller facility construction, such as Regulating Tank-1, is projected to generate dispersed concentrations below $100 \,\mu\text{g/m}^3$ at less than 790 meters (2,600 feet).
-Figures 3-5, 3-6, and 3-7 show the extent of the likely NO_2 pollution above NAAQS levels.
+Assuming Tier 3 equipment is used at the Hurricane Cliffs forebay construction site, NO2 levels are projected to disperse to concentrations below NAAQS levels ($100 \mu g/m^3$) at a distance of approximately 900 meters (2,952 feet).
+Most of the NO2 material would be dispersed before it leaves the construction area because the site covers a large area.
+Smaller facility construction, such as Regulating Tank-1, is projected to generate dispersed concentrations below 100 $\mu g/m^3$ at less than 700 meters (2,300 feet).
+Figures 3-5, 3-6, and 3-7 show the extent of the likely NO2 pollution above NAAQS levels.

-If Tier 4 equipment is used, NAAQS levels for NO2 dispersion would be achieved in less than 100 meters (328 feet).
+If Tier 4 equipment is used, NAAQS levels for NO_2 dispersion would be achieved in less than 100 meters (328 feet).
 Tier 4 equipment was not assumed to be used for purposes of this study.
-The 1-hour results are shown in Tables 3-6 and 3-7 but would be less conservative than the annual averages and are not analyzed further.